A&P (short story): Theme

-Sammy the checker, “a martyr for beauty”, stalks off the job after his manager ejects the bathing suit-clad girls from the store, in particular “Queenie” the prettiest of the three.
-Literary critic Mary Allen comments on Updike’s conception of the ideal female:
+Sammy, the teenage cashier, "a martyr for beauty", stalks off the job after his manager ejects the bathing suit-clad girls from the store, in particular "Queenie", the prettiest of the three.
+Literary critic Mary Allen comments on Updike's conception of the ideal female:

-Allen adds: “The very sight of women gives a kind of grace to existence for Updike men.
-A young grocery checker in “A&P” grows faint with delight when three girls in bathing suits come into the market.
-The loveliest girl, whose straps hang charmingly off her white shoulders, comes through his line and pays her bill with a dollar she produces from the top of her bathing suit.
+Allen adds: "The very sight of women gives a kind of grace to existence for Updike men.
+A young grocery checker in 'A&P' grows faint with delight when three girls in bathing suits come into the market.
+The loveliest girl, whose straps hang charmingly off her white shoulders, comes through his line and pays her bill with a dollar she produces from the top of her bathing suit."